Fashion Hunters

-Fashion Hunters is an American reality television series which premiered on October 4, 2011, on Bravo.
+Fashion Hunters is an American reality television series that premiered on October 4, 2011, on Bravo.
 The series chronicles the life of several fashion designers working at Second Time Around as they go around New York City searching through the closets and attics of the city's elite.
 The cast includes Tara Muscarella, Karina Lepiner, Ambria Miscia and Wilson Payamps.